Amalou99/data-ing-journey/Apache_Spark/Documentation.md

 - more flexible (supports streaming, SQL, machine learning, etc.)

-Spark is not a full replacement for Hadoop, but rather a modern processing engine that can integrate with Hadoop.Hadoop is still useful for storage (via HDFS) and resource management (via YARN)

-Spark replaces MapReduce, but does not replace the entire Hadoop ecosystem
+Spark is not a full replacement for Hadoop, but rather a modern processing engine that can integrate with Hadoop.Hadoop is still useful for storage (via HDFS) and resource management (via YARN).Spark replaces MapReduce, but does not replace the entire Hadoop ecosystem

 ## Spark Architecture